-Smalling converted to the plant-based lifestyle slowly but surely, initially phasing out red meat, a small step that made a significant improvement to his health — improving his tendinitis.
+Smalling, who plays as centre back, converted to a plant-based lifestyle slowly but surely, initially phasing out red meat – a small step that made a significant improvement to his health by improving his tendinitis.
 “Red meat causes a lot of [inflammation] and when I was cutting that down, the tendinitis started to go,” he told the Telegraph.
 “It used to be a problem in terms of warm-ups, because getting going was a bit of a nightmare.
 My tendinitis has got better and better.”

-However, it’s not all about health for Smalling, ethics are also a factor after Cooke made him sit down and watch a selection of vegan documentaries.
-He said, “it opens your eyes a little bit in terms of different industries and that persuaded me to go full vegan.”
+However, it’s not all about health for Smalling; ethics are also a factor after he and his partner, long-time vegan and model Sam Cooke, watched a selection of vegan documentaries.
+He said to the Telegraph, “it opens your eyes a little bit in terms of different industries and that persuaded me to go full vegan.”

 Image Credit: Chris Smalling